Four months with the Sense sleep tracking system from Hello Inc. haven’t made me a “better sleeper”.

-Sense really wants you to sleep for eight hours in a cold and dark room.
+Sense wants you to sleep for eight hours in a cold and dark room.
 However, if your personal sleep preferences include sleeping in a warm or lit room, you will never see a green Sense orb nor get a high Sleep Score.
-There is no way to customize what Sense considered an ideal sleeping environment, so if you really sleep best in warm room then the Sense is not for you.
+There’s no way to customize what Sense considered an ideal sleeping environment, so if you sleep best in a warm room then the Sense isn’t for you.

-The app has an option for receiving alerts on the phone every morning with the night’s sleep score, and a separate alert to be notified when the bedroom conditions aren’t optimal and requires adjustments when you go to bed.
+The app has an option for receiving alerts on the phone every morning with the night’s sleep score, and a separate alert to be notified when the bedroom conditions aren’t optimal and require adjustments when you go to bed.
 The options sound interesting and would increase the value and awareness of the Sense.
 The only problem being that these notifications haven’t been implemented still.
-We’re now two years since initial release and core features are not in place yet.
+We’re now two years since the initial release and core features aren’t in place yet.

-I’ve not found the Sleep Score nor the Sleep Summary to be of any help.
-The data is beautifully presented but it’s not really anything you can act upon.
+I haven’t found the Sleep Score nor the Sleep Summary to be of any help.
+The data is beautifully presented but it’s not anything you can act upon.
 What do you do with the data?
 More on this later when I discuss the app.

 Kind-of-stupid “smart” alarm clock

-Alarms can’t be disabled on the Sense device before they have started.
+Alarms can’t be disabled on the Sense device before they’ve started.
 The alarms are disabled by waving your hand in the air above the main tracker.
 If you woke up early and got in the shower, you must just let it ring to an empty bedroom.
-Alarms cannot be disabled from the app when they’re less than half an hour from ringing either.
+Alarms can’t be disabled from the app when they’re less than half an hour from ringing either.
 This is probably one of the most annoying design flaws with the Sense used as an alarm clock.

 If you’ve already set one smart alarm for the morning but want one for your afternoon nap too, you’ll likely click add alarm in the alarm list and set up a smart alarm that fits your afternoon sleep schedule.
 However, the app will complain that you may only have one smart alarm per day but will not offer you to edit the existing alarm or switch the new alarm to be a dumb alarm first.